 To ensure that you are placed in appropriate courses, you will be asked to take a set of online placement tests.
-The tests will be administered online via Blackboard from April – June, 2013.
+The tests will be administered online via Blackboard January 2014.
 Students should sign-up for placement testing using the online Orientation and Placement Testing Reservation system.

 The results of these tests will be used to place you in the appropriate level English composition and math courses.
 All students will need to take courses in these areas during their studies at UMBC; the placement tests will help you make the best choices in planning your schedule for the fall semester and beyond.
 It is therefore important that students complete their required placement testing prior to their Orientation Course Selection Day.
 Details on the placement tests, as well as sample math tests are provided on the Placement Testing website.
 If you need special testing accommodations because of a learning or physical disability, please call Student Support Services at 410-455-3250.

 As an entering UMBC student, you must write an English Composition Placement Essay.
 Your score on this essay determines your placement in an English Composition course.
 Because the university cannot administer the Composition Placement Essay more than once to the same student, the score and placement decision are not subject to appeal.
 Therefore, you need to demonstrate your writing strengths in this essay.
 Please allow 50 minutes to complete this test.